semaphoreci/docs/docs/docs-contributing/STYLE_GUIDE.md

 For the rest of the document only use H2 and H3 headers.
 Don't use H4 or smaller headers at all.

 All H2 and H3 headers should have an anchor, e.g. `## Pipeline settings {#settings}` so it's easy to link from other pages.

+Header rules:

+- Keep them short: ideally under 4-5 words
+- Use H3s sparingly: reserve H3s to split long H2 sections
+- Obvious headings are best: for example "How to create a job" is a great heading for step-by-step instructions

 ## Bullet points and lists